KraXen72/crankshaft/USERSCRIPTS.md

 Beginning in version 1.9.0, crankshaft supports the ability for scripts to **easily** inject their own custom settings into Krunker, allowing for userscript creators to implement easy-to-change settings into the client.
 ![Custom crankshaft userscript settings](./assets/customsettings_screenshot.png)

-Doing this is very easy!
-All you have to do is include a `.settings` property on your script's root `this` object!
+Doing this is very easy, all you have to do is include a `settings` attribute on your script's root `this` property.

 ```js
 // ==UserScript==